tq-jappy/redmine_query_with_version/README.md

 ## How to Use

 1. Go to an project issues page: ``/project/{project_identifier}/issues``
-2. Select the target version, and click custom query name link in the sidebar.
+2. Select any one of versions, and click custom query name link in the sidebar.
-NOTE: If you choose blank option(default), this plugin do nothing.
+NOTE: If you choose blank version (default), this plugin do nothing.

 ## Contributions

 All feedback and contributions are welcome.
 Simply issue a pull request or create a new issue.

+## Change Log

+### 0.1.0

+- Initial version

 ## License